-I was fortunate to spend a long weekend there earlier this month and to visit a variety of locations and sample a few of the tours and activities that the region has to offer.
+I was fortunate to spend a long weekend there recently and to sample a few of the tours and activities that the region has to offer.
 These are a few of my highlights.

 Bolzano & Renon